April 8, 2021

 So you’ve checked what your friends are up to on Facebook, ordered a new outfit online and just opened an email to find an urgent alert from your favourite charity.
 The email says your name, address and other sensitive information may have been compromised due to a security breach.

 Personal information is your most valuable asset, and yet we are all guilty of scattering our most sensitive information across shopping sites, social media, email, online memberships and more.
 If your digital identity should fall into the wrong hands someone can apply for a credit card in your name, a passport or even a loan – for a full view of the potential threat the Australian Federal Policy (AFP) has provided useful, albeit scary, information on Identity Crime.

-In response to the growing threat of cyber, changes to Australia’s Privacy Act have come into force that require organisations to improve how they respond to and notify those affected by security breaches once they’ve been identified.
+In response to the growing threat of cyber attacks, Australia’s Privacy Act requires organisations to respond to and notify those affected by security breaches once they’ve been identified.

 Help!
 What should I do?

 The changes implemented are a positive step, but what should you do if you get that dreaded email?
 And what do the changes mean for each one of us in the fight against cyber-attacks?